Aiven-Open/klaw-docs/docs/docs/Concepts/workflows.md

 3.  **All Approvers**: Users assigned the `APPROVE_ALL_REQUESTS_TEAMS` permission can approve any request from any team.
-4.  **Admin**: Admin users manage Klaw, primarily reviewing and approving user requests unless they also assinged the `APPROVE_ALL_REQUESTS_TEAMS` permission.
+4.  **Admin**: Admin users manage Klaw, primarily reviewing and approving user requests unless they are also assigned the `APPROVE_ALL_REQUESTS_TEAMS` permission.

 ## User Requests